-5.6 SOILS
+5.6 Soils

-The surface of EPL 7214 is covered by rock outcrops with eutric Regosols in the north and an east to west orientated sliver in the central section while the south is dominated by petric Calcisols (FIGURE 8).
-A Regosol is very weakly developed mineral soilin unconsolidated materials.
-Regosols are extensive in eroding lands, in particular in arid and semi-arid areas and mountain regions.
-Regosols can be found on hard rocks where erosion has kept pace with soil formation or removed the top of the soil.
-Regosols are soils with a very shallow profile depth (indicating little influence of soil-forming processes), and they often contain large amounts of gravel.
-They are formed by erosion, desiccation, or waterlogging, depending on climate and topography.
-Calcisols are developed mostly in alluvial, colluvial and Aeolian deposits of base-rich weathering material.
-They are found on level to hilly land in arid and semi-arid regions.
+The surface of EPL 7213 is covered mollic leptosols and some scattered rock outcrops (FIGURE 8).
+Leptosols can be found on hard rocks where erosion has kept pace with soil formation or removed the top of the soil.
+Leptosols are soils with a very shallow profile depth (indicating little influence of soil-forming processes), and they often contain large amounts of gravel.
+They are formed by to erosion, desiccation, or waterlogging, depending on climate and topography.
+Leptosols occur where soil formation is limited by severe climatic conditions.